Mortgage Note Fund vs. REIT: The Complete Comparison for Accredited Investors (2026) | Labrador Lending

 Both mortgage note funds and mREITs are real estate debt investments.
 The key trade-off is liquidity vs. yield: mREITs offer instant liquidity and regulatory transparency; private note funds offer higher potential returns, lower volatility, and greater tax flexibility.

-Where Does Each Investment Sit in the Real Estate Capital Stack?
+Where Each Investment Sits in the Real Estate Capital Stack

 Every real estate deal has a capital stack—a hierarchy of capital providers ranked by risk, seniority, and return.
 Understanding where your investment sits in this stack is fundamental to understanding risk and return expectations.